rpavlyuk/zabbix-powercom-bnt/README.md

 * Battey Charge level (%)
 * Load level (%)

-Access to Powercom UPS device is made via [Network UPS Tools / NUT] (http://networkupstools.org) client.
+Access to UPS device is made via [Network UPS Tools / NUT] (http://networkupstools.org) client.
 This means that NUT CLient `upsc` has to be installed on the box where Zabbix Agent is running.

 Template also has two graphs built-in:
 * AC Voltage
 * UPS Load

+**NOTE:** Starting from Zabbix v5.x classic charts will not work correctly when building the dashboard.
+Most likely, you will need to manually create those.

 ## Supported Hardware
 * Powercom BNT-xxx
+* Any USB-connected UPS supported by NUT

 Tested on:
 * Powercom BNT-800AP
 * Powercom BNT-600AP
+* FSP Knight Pro+ 1K RM
+* FSP Knight Pro+ 2000VA RM

 ## Installation
 Installation instructions provided below are for RedHat-family Linux, however it won't be much different for other distros.